Daikon (white radish)

 Miso soup

 You might already know it.
 It is a traditional Japanese soup.
-The soup is from Miso-paste made from Soybeans.
+The soup contains miso paste made from soybeans as one of its main ingredients.
 The taste is mild and salty.
-The feature is every ingredient (vegetables) could be an addition to the soup.
+The feature is every ingredient (vegetables) could be another option for the soup.
 So, Daikon is a good one.

 To close